fourier-space/Computing-2-Notes/structure/README.md

 # The Structure of a Web App
-    Note this is a slightly older version of this note.
-    That diverges a little from the conventions of the module.
-    I'll update it shortly before asking you to read it.
 ## Javascript Files

 Javascript files in web apps come in a number of varieties.